George Albert Smith: Emotional illness

 "Those close to George Albert Smith were aware of some emotional problems.
 Grandchild George Albert Smith V suggests that his grandfather struggled with depression, feeling incompetent, and being overwhelmed.
 There were times when 'he just could not pull it all together.'
 Another granddaughter, Shauna Lucy Stewart Larsen, who lived in George Albert's home for twelve years as a child, remembers that 'when there was great, tremendous stress, mostly [of] an emotional kind, it took its toll and he would literally have to go to bed for several days.'
 Grandson Robert Murray Stewart remembers, 'There were problems associated with his mental health, just maintaining control of himself.'
 Given what seems to be George Albert's emotional fragility, physical illness may have been a socially acceptable way for him to retreat, rest, and regroup before tackling his responsibilities again with renewed determination."

 Death and legacy

 In March 1951, Smith suffered a stroke that left him mostly paralyzed on the right side of his body, and gradually deteriorated until his death on April 4, 1951, his 81st birthday.
-He was buried at Salt Lake City Cemetery on Saturday, April 7, 1951, and his funeral was had in place of that day’s General Conference sessions.
+He was buried at Salt Lake City Cemetery on April 7, 1951, and his funeral was held in place of that day’s General Conference sessions.